-Atlantic Coast Conference moves college championships from North Carolina
+Another U.S. college conference rebuffs North Carolina over LGBT law

 The measure, enacted in March, requires transgender people to use bathrooms in publicly owned buildings that correspond with the gender listed on their birth certificate, not the gender they identify as.
 The law also bars local government measures aimed at protecting lesbian, gay, bisexual and transgender people from discrimination.

-The ACC's announcement will affect championships in soccer, football, swimming and diving, basketball, tennis, golf and baseball that were set to be held at neutral sites across North Carolina.
+The ACC's decision will affect championships in soccer, football, swimming and diving, basketball, tennis, golf and baseball that were to be held at neutral sites across North Carolina.
+New locations for the events have not been announced.

 "The decision to move the neutral site championships out of North Carolina while H.B.
 2 remains the law was not an easy one but it is consistent with the shared values of inclusion and non-discrimination at all of our institutions," Clemson University President James Clements, chairman of the ACC Council of Presidents, said in a statement.

+Republican leaders in the state, including Governor Pat McCrory, have not backed off their support for the measure.

+"The truth remains that this law was never about and does not promote discrimination," said Republican Tim Moore, speaker of the state House of Representatives.
+He called the decisions by the NCAA and ACC this week "unfortunate."

-(Reporting by Colleen Jenkins; editing by Grant McCool)
+Reporting by Colleen Jenkins; Editing by Grant McCool and Alden Bentley